 Where your supply chain is concerned, it’s especially important to have plans in place that can help you mitigate the risks – of which there are many!
 Part of the problem with supply chains is that they can be incredibly sprawling, covering all four corners of the globe, so predicting future problems can be difficult.

+You could be faced with natural disasters and acts of war one month and then be hit with data breaches, theft, or supplier bankruptcy the next.
 With so many people involved, it can quickly become very complicated indeed, with the end result being damage to your business operations… and even potentially your reputation.

 Supply chain disruptions can even put you out of business, which is why it’s so vital that you do have plans to prepare for and reduce the impact that issues can have.
 Here are a few top tips from the Bombyx PLM team to help you mitigate the risks posed by your supply chain.
 Which will you implement first?

-It can be useful to know what risks your suppliers might face themselves, whether that’s a country risk, regulatory compliance, political circumstances, or local economic issues, as situations such as these could well have an impact on you and your operations, as well.
+It can be useful to know what risks your suppliers might face themselves, whether that’s a country risk, regulatory compliance, political circumstances or local economic issues, as situations such as these could well have an impact on you and your operations, as well.

 PLM software and technology can help you reduce development time, identify potential delivery and cost issues, steer clear of poor design decisions, provide you with early visibility, ensure quality and compliance – and a whole lot more.

+With the rise of the Internet of Things showing no sign of slowing down, it’s essential that you’re aware of the risks posed by the likes of malware, hacking, phishing, ransomware and so on.
 Implement compliance standards for all your third-party vendors, carry out robust vendor risk assessments and introduce security controls to restrict system access.

 If you’d like any further advice, get in touch with the Bombyx PLM team today to see what we can do to help you and your business grow and develop in 2022 and beyond.